In the beginning

 I did not automate ANYTHING operations and naively believed that a hypervisor and ubuntu and apt update was enough...

-No SLA means low standards means poor service
+No SLA = low standards = poor service

-The implications of failure modes with bare metal are much more significant than one of software.
-You can always run more software images with extra commands on the same machine, but if that machine goes down, then everything on that goes down.
+The implications of failure modes with bare metal are more significant than the software that runs on it.
+You can always run more software images with extra commands on the same machine, but if that machine goes down, then everything goes down with it.

 I never put an expectation of how "online" my services should be (heck I didn't even understand that when I started).

-As a result, when my NUC went down, everything was down, even my internet.
-That is okay if you're the only consumer, but not so much if people depend on your infrastructure...
+So, when my NUC went down, everything was down, even my internet.
+That is okay if you're the only consumer, but not so much if family and friends depend on your infrastructure...

 No 3-2-1